The 9 Best Cooling Sheets for Comfortable Sleep All Summer Long − Airy, Lightweight, and Breathable Picks for All Budgets

 - Silky finish isn't for everyone

-Naturally moisture-wicking and antimicrobial, these bamboo bed sheets are built to bust the bacteria that breeds in sticky, sweaty environments, such as bedrooms.
-These bamboo lyocell sheets are treated with food-grade, non-toxic solvents which are soft on your skin, so they're a great pick for sensitive sleepers and eco-conscious shoppers.
+Naturally moisture-wicking and antimicrobial, these bamboo bed sheets are built to bust the bacteria that breed in sticky, sweaty environments, such as bedrooms.
+These bamboo lyocell sheets are treated with food-grade, non-toxic solvents, which are soft on your skin, so they're a great pick for sensitive sleepers and eco-conscious shoppers.
 Where cotton sateen feels thick and heavy, a sateen finish on bamboo lyocell just creates an attractive sheen.
-Still, if you'd like something with a little more texture, then you might prefer a set of the best linen sheets.
+Still, if you'd like something with a little more texture, then you might prefer a set of linen or linen blend sheets instead.

-Includes: 1 flat sheet, 1 fitted sheet, 2 pillowcases
+Includes: One flat sheet, one fitted sheet, two pillowcases

 Material: Cotton percale